NappingPiglet/dicecloud-v2-guide/documentation-for-properties/feature.md

 Tags are used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.

+## Accessible Values

+Note that all values listed here can only be accessed using the `#feature.<valueName>` syntax from a child of the property.

+### name

+Returns the name of the feature.

+### summary

+Returns the text entered into the summary field, unparsed.

+### description

+Returns the text entered into the description field, unparsed.